prebuy-ai/ORDER-ROUTING/TESTING_GUIDE.md

 1. **Complete the checkout** for both test cases
 2. **Check the orders** in Admin → Orders
 3. **Verify fulfillment location**:
-   - Order with `_Location ID` should be assigned to specified location
+   - Order with `_locationId` should be assigned to specified location
    - Order without property should use default location

 ## Step 6: Debug Function Execution